-SYM SENS EXAM 22.
-Closes circles: Responds to caregiver's cues in contingent manner (i.e., mother offers toy, baby takes it and puts it in a container).
-Scoring: 0 = Does not notice caregiver's response 1 = Notices caregiver's response and looks, but does not respond contingently through actions; instead does something that has nothing to do with what caregiver did (i.e., mother holds toy out for child; child looks at mother and toy, then returns to what he was doing before) 2 = Notices caregiver's response, then responds contingently by elaborating on what caregiver did, by taking toy held by caregiver and examining it, by imitating her, or some other response that is clearly linked to what caregiver did.
-23. Shows anger, frustration, aggressive behavior (e.g., hitting), or protest repeatedly.
-Converted Score Score of 0 converts to 2 24.
-Uses language (e.g., sounds, words, and/or gestures) during interactions.
+SYM SENS EXAM out for child; child looks at mother and toy, then returns to what he was doing before) 2 = Notices caregiver's response, then responds contingently by elaborating on what caregiver did, by taking toy held by caregiver and examining it, by imitating her, or some other response that is clearly linked to what caregiver did.
+20. Uses language (e.g., sounds, words, and/or gestures) during interactions.
 Circle which ones were used.
-Total for Two-Way, Purposeful Communication BEHAVIORAL ORGANIZATION, PROBLEM-SOLVING, AND INTERNALIZATION (A Complex Sense of Self) 25.
+Total for Two-Way, Purposeful Communication BEHAVIORAL ORGANIZATION, PROBLEM-SOLVING, AND INTERNALIZATION (A Complex Sense of Self) 21.
 Engages in complex patterns of communication stringing together several circles of communication with caregiver (initiated and elaborated on by child) using gestures, vocalizations, and/or words.
-Scoring: 0 = 0 to 2 circles 1 = 3 to 5 circles 2 = 6 or more circles 26.
+Scoring: 0 = 0 to 2 circles 1 = 3 to 5 circles 2 = 6 or more circles 22.
 Imitates or copies something new that the caregiver introduces, then incorporates idea into play (i.e., caregiver feeds doll; child copies this).
-Total for Behavioral Organization, Problem-Solving, and Internalization 27.
+Total for Behavioral Organization, Problem-Solving, and Internalization REPRESENTATIONAL CAPACITY (Elaboration) 23.
 Engages in symbolic play with the various toys or equipment (e.g., plays out cars racing), going beyond simple concrete actions (e.g., feeding self with cup).
-28. Engages in pretend play patterns of at least one idea in collaboration with correspond (a.g., one part of a script or scenario played out) with caregiver (e.g., one part of a script or scenario played out).
-29. Uses language or pretend play (e.g., playing out with doll figures) to communicate needs, wishes, intentions, or feelings.
-30. Uses pretend play to express themes around closeness or dependency (e.g., putting dolls to sleep next to one another; feeding caregiver and dolls).
-Total for Representational Capacity (Elaboration) Town for representational Capacity (Diaboration) I l .
+24. Engages in pretend play patterns of at least one idea in collaboration with caregiver (e.g., one part of a script or scenario played out).
+25. Uses language or pretend play (e.g., playing out with doll figures) to communicate needs, wishes, intentions, or feelings.
+26. Uses pretend play to express themes around closeness or dependency (e.g., putting dolls to sleep next to one another; feeding caregiver and dolls).
+27. Uses pretend play to express themes around pleasure and excitement 27.
+Uses pretend play to express themes around pleasure and excitement around humorous theme (e.g., imitating humorous behaviors). around humorous theme (e.g., imitating humorous behaviors). around humorous theme (e.g., imitating humorous behaviors).
+28. Uses pretend play to express themes around assertiveness (e.g., cars around humorous theme (e.g., imitating humorous behaviors).
+28. Uses pretend play to express themes around assertiveness (e.g., cars racing). around humorous theme (e.g., imitating humorous behaviors).
+28. Uses pretend play to express themes around assertiveness (e.g., cars racing).
+29. Creates pretend drama with two or more ideas that are not related or around humorous theme (e.g., imitating humorous behaviors).
+28. Uses pretend play to express themes around assertiveness (e.g., cars racing).
+29. Creates pretend drama with two or more ideas that are not related or logically connected. around humorous theme (e.g., imitating humorous behaviors).
+28. Uses pretend play to express themes around assertiveness (e.g., cars racing).
+29. Creates pretend drama with two or more ideas that are not related or logically connected.
+Total for Representational Capacity (Elaboration)